 ESFPs and Challenging Opposites

-Contrastingly to the “best match” compatibility chart section, the red section of this ESFP personality relationships chart contains MBTI types that are highly unlikely to form significant relationships with an ESFP due to their striking differences.
+Contrastingly to the “best match” compatibility chart section, the red section of this ESFP relationships chart contains personality types that are highly unlikely to form significant relationships with an ESFP due to their striking differences.
 However, ESFPs may build lasting relationships with these personality types if they invest significant time and effort in accepting their partners’ differences, and enhancing similarities.

 Worst matches for ESFP are: INTP, INTJ, INFJ, and ENTJ.